harpreetvirkk/harpreetvirkk/README.md

 Learning about new things that pique my curiosity, and exposing myself to intriguing challenges are the two pursuits that I have always been passionate about.

-🏬 Studying Computer Science and Entrepreneurship at [Ashoka University](https://ashoka.edu.in).
+🏬 Studying Computer Science and Entrepreneurship at [Ashoka University](https://ashoka.edu.in)

-🔭 Currently researching **Secure & Privacy-Preserving Decentralised Federated Learning**.
+🔭 Currently researching **Secure & Privacy-Preserving Decentralised Federated Learning**

-🐣 Beside's Hacking stuff, I like meditation, music, and fitness.
+🐣 Beside's Hacking stuff, I like meditation, music, and fitness

 I'm currently persuing my studies in Computer Science and Entrepreneurship at [Ashoka University](https://ashoka.edu.in).